stccenter/CloudClassification/README.md

 **2. AWS g4dn instance with NVIDIA Tesla T4**
 **Install NVIDIA drivers on Windows instances**

-Refer this [AWS help document](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html#nvidia-gaming-driver) to follow the installation options.
-The following steps are based on G4dn instance.
+The following steps are based on [AWS help document](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html#nvidia-gaming-driver) to install NVIDIA driver in g4dn instance.

  **1. Download and install the NVIDIA driver**
    1. Connect to the Windows instance.
    2. Go to Start menu and open a PowerShell window.